Roofing contractors in

 Licensing Requirements

-Connecticut requires Home Improvement Contractor License (HIC) for projects over $200.
-Must pass written exam, provide proof of insurance, post $20,000 surety bond.
-License valid for 2 years, renewable with continuing education requirements.
-Additional specialty roofing endorsement available.
+Connecticut Home Improvement Contractor License required for jobs over $200.
+Must pass written exam covering trade knowledge and business law, provide proof of insurance, and maintain $20,000 surety bond.
+License renewal every 2 years with continuing education requirements.

 Permit Requirements